 There is also a growing debate regarding "vibe coding" and low-cost alternatives that attempt to replicate terminal functionality with much thinner margins.
 Bloomberg's response suggests that while generative tools can assist in building interfaces, mission-critical decision-making requires a level of reliability that simple probabilistic models cannot yet provide alone.

-The transition of the Bloomberg Terminal into an AI-driven interface is likely inevitable.
+The transition of the platform into an AI-driven interface is likely inevitable.
 While traditionalists may resist moving away from familiar command-line interfaces, the sheer scale of modern global data makes the old way of working unsustainable.
-The future lies in augmenting expertise, shifting the professional's focus from data collection to high-level strategic synthesis.
+The future lies in augmenting expertise, shifting the professional's focus from raw data collection to high-level strategic synthesis.